Amirah Kassem

-Amirah Kassem (born January 8, 1987) is an American-born baker, author, designer and media personality.
-She is best known as the owner and founder of FLOUR SHOP and a judge on the Disney+ food-art series Foodtastic.
-Her kitchen, table, home and clothing products are sold worldwide.
+Amirah Kassem (born January 8, 1987) is an American-born baker, author, designer, and media personality, best known as the owner and founder of FLOUR SHOP and a judge on the Disney+ food-art series Foodtastic.
+Her kitchen, table, home, and clothing products are sold worldwide.

 Amirah specializes in sculpting custom cakes without the use of fondant and is also known for her "Explosion Cake."
 Her Cara the Unicorn Explosion Cake was featured as Instagram's most memorable trend of 2017.
-She is also the best-selling author of The Power of Sprinkles: A Cake Book and children's titles The Magical Land of Birthdays series and board-book Bake a Rainbow Cake!
+She is also the author of The Power of Sprinkles: A Cake Book and the children's titles The Magical Land of Birthdays series and the board book Bake a Rainbow Cake!

 Early life and education

-Amirah grew up in Chihuahua, Mexico where she learned to bake from her mother and grandmother.
-She moved back to her birthplace of El Paso, Texas at the age of 9 with her parents.
-Later on, she attended the Fashion Institute of Design & Merchandising in LA.
+Kassem was born in El Paso, Texas, to a Kuwaiti father and a Mexican mother and grew up in Juárez, Mexico, where she learned to bake from both her mother and grandmother.
+She moved back to El Paso at the age of 9 with her parents.
+She attended Loretto Academy and the Fashion Institute of Design & Merchandising in Los Angeles.

 Career

 Flour Shop

-In 2012 Amirah Kassem left the fashion industry to set up a high-concept bakery, Flour Shop.
-This is known for unusually-shaped cakes in the shapes of cheeseburgers, pizzas, buckets of popcorn and the well-known 'Explosion Cake'.
+In 2012, Kassem left the fashion industry to set up a high-concept bakery, Flour Shop, becoming known for unusually shaped cakes in the shapes of cheeseburgers, pizzas, buckets of popcorn, and the well-known 'Explosion Cake.'
 The company specializes in creating baked goods without the use of fondant icing.

-Flour Shop opened their Flagship Store in SoHo New York in November 2017 and in Beverly Hills, California in August 2020.
-Her clients have included Kim Kardashian, Katy Perry and Beyonce, as well as brands likes Vans, Louis Vuitton, and Alice + Olivia.
+Flour Shop opened their flagship store in SoHo, New York, in November 2017 and in Beverly Hills, California, in August 2020.
+Her clients have included Kim Kardashian, Katy Perry, and Beyonce, as well as brands likes Vans, Louis Vuitton, and Alice + Olivia.

 Amirah has headlined food festivals like BottleRock, Food and Wine Festival, New York City Wine and Food Festival and Catskills Festival.

 Television

 Amirah will be starring as a judge in the upcoming Disney+ food-art series Foodtastic.
 The show is set to air later in 2021 and is hosted by Keke Palmer.
-She has also frequently been featured as a guest judge on many food shows including: Sugar Rush, Cupcake Championship, Nailed It!
+She has also frequently been featured as a guest judge on many food shows, including: Sugar Rush, Cupcake Championship, Nailed It!
 Mexico, Beat Bobby Flay, Cake My Day and Top Elf.

 Books

-Amirah has released a cookbook, two children's fiction books, a board book and a calendar.
+Amirah has released a cookbook, two children's fiction books, a board book, and a calendar.
 Her cake book, The Power of Sprinkles, reached #1 on Amazon in Celebrity & TV Show Cookbooks and Cake Baking Books and peaked at #57 in Books on the Amazon Best Sellers Rank.

-Her middle grade series, The Magical Land of Birthdays, follows a ten-year-old Amirah as she receives a magical cookbook.
+Her middle-grade series, The Magical Land of Birthdays, follows a ten-year-old Amirah as she receives a magical cookbook.
 Amirah is transported to the Magical Land of Birthdays, where she meets three of her birthday buddies from different corners of the world—kids who share her exact birthday and are also about to turn 11.
 Amirah also coined the term "b-buds" (short for birthday buddies) for this series, which refers to anyone that shares the same birthday.